Need an EPC in Broughton?

 • Is It Possible To Let A Property Without An EPC?

-The answer is No. From April 2020 all rental homes need to have a valid EPC registered on the EPC register.
-To legally rent a property the energy rating of the EPC must be at least an “E”, or the property must have a valid exemption.
+No. From April 2020 all rental homes need to have a valid EPC registered on the EPC register.
+To legally rent a property the energy rating of the EPC needs to be at least an “E”, or the property must have a valid exemption.

 What Is The Fine For Not Having An EPC?